Skip to content

 Labor and Industry

-Prisoners at Ebensee were forced to work in extreme conditions, constructing tunnels for the Heinkel aircraft factory.
+Individuals imprisoned at Ebensee were forced to work in extreme conditions, constructing tunnels for the Heinkel aircraft factory.
 The labor was grueling and dangerous, often carried out without proper safety measures.
-Prisoners faced long hours with minimal food and inadequate clothing, leading to severe malnutrition and exhaustion.
+They faced long hours with minimal food and inadequate clothing, leading to severe malnutrition and exhaustion.

-The camp held a diverse group of prisoners, including Jews, political dissidents, Soviet POWs, Roma, and other targeted groups.
-At its peak, Ebensee housed approximately 20,000 prisoners.
+The camp held a diverse group of incarcerated individuals, including Jews, political dissidents, Soviet POWs, Roma and Sinti, and other targeted groups.
+At its peak, Ebensee imprisoned approximately 20,000 individuals.

 Conditions in Ebensee were harsh.
-Prisoners faced overcrowding, inadequate shelter, lack of food, and poor sanitation.
-Medical care was virtually nonexistent, and many prisoners suffered from infectious diseases.
+Those imprisoned faced overcrowding, inadequate shelter, lack of food, and poor sanitation.
+Medical care was virtually nonexistent, and many people suffered from infectious diseases.

 Abuse and Executions

-Inmates were subjected to extreme brutality from the guards, including physical abuse, torture, and summary executions.
-Many prisoners died from starvation, forced labor, or were killed outright.
+The imprisoned were subjected to extreme brutality from the guards, including physical abuse, torture, and executions.
+Many of the incarcerated died from starvation, forced labor, or were killed outright.

 Resistance

 Despite the oppressive conditions, there were acts of resistance within Ebensee.
-Some prisoners attempted to escape, while others organized secret communications and support networks.
+Some individuals attempted to escape, while others organized secret communications and support networks.

 Liberation

 Ebensee was liberated by American troops on May 6, 1945.
-Upon liberation, the soldiers found about 4,000 surviving prisoners, many of whom were in dire health due to the camp's brutal conditions.
+Upon liberation, the soldiers found about 4,000 survivors, many of whom were in dire health due to the camp's brutal conditions.